MikeIbberson/gql-scalars/README.md

 ## Time

 Accepts strings formatted as "HH:MM" like the standard HTML5 input element.
 This scalar automatically prepends leading zeros and validates time values (i.e. 24-hour maximum).

+## Date

+Accepts strings that follow ISO Date formatting standards.
+This scalar will output YYYY-MM-DD regardless the input formatting.
+It strips timestamps and converts the date object to a simple string.